Digital Image Pro Tips

 The easiest place to start is with small prints.
 It’s inexpensive and easy.
 Think 4×6, 5×7 or 8×10.
 Yes, 8×10 is small!
 Your were conditioned to think it was big from JC Penny back in the day.
 Don’t believe me?
 Take an 8×10 and hold it over your couch…it’s tiny.

 The best part is, you don’t have to print EVERY photo.
-Pick 10-15 of your favorites from an event or a summer or whatever and get prints made.
+Start by picking 10-15 of your favorites from an event or a summer or whatever and get prints made.
 Printing photographs gives them meaning by becoming a tangible thing you can hold.
-Frame them, place them in a photo box or let your kids plaster them around their room.
+Next, frame them, place them in a photo box or let your kids plaster them around their room.

-My personal recommendations for printing are mpix.com for online or Costco for picking up.
+My personal recommendations for printing are mpix.com or Costco for ordering online.
 You DO need to have a membership to use Costco, however.
-Other options for pickup include Walgreens or CVS, although I’ve found the quality to be less.
+Other options for pickup include Walgreens or CVS, although I’ve found the quality to be lacking.

 2. Larger Wall Portraits

-Print your favorites (professional or not) big and use as art in your household!
+Moving along, print your favorites (professional or not) big and use them as art in your household!
 Frames and canvas lend themselves to putting a professional finish on your big photographs.
 I recommend 16×20 or larger.
-Go way outside the box and create a digital collage in Canva or similar and print/frame that!
+Or, go way outside the box and create a digital collage in Canva or similar to print or frame.